 THCP is more able to bind than Delta-9 THC with the CB1 receptor, CB2 receptors, and CB1 receptors.
 CB1 receptors have a solid critical activity for THCP, which is responsible for THC’s psychoactive effects.

-Although THCP is 33x more potent than regular THC in potency, most users don’t feel that much.
+Although THCP is 33 times more potent than regular THC in potency, most users don’t feel that much.
 Some users think THCP is three to five times stronger than regular Delta-9 THC.

 THCP could partly explain some of the cannabis cultivars’ high levels of psychoactivity.
 The Delta-9 THC content largely determines the psychoactivity of cannabis cultivars.
 Researchers suggest that other cannabinoids like THCP could play a part in this phenomenon.